 Than empty tigers or the roaring sea.
 (5.3.1)

-Romeo, in contrast, is furious over Juliet's death, and eloquent in his fury.
+Romeo is furious over Juliet's death, and eloquent in his fury.
 He won't drip a few tears on Juliet's grave and then go home to bed.
 Unlike Paris, this guy is a passionate lover.
+(Oh, by the way?
+This isn't Shmoop's idea—and unlike Shakespeare, we like to give credit where credit's due.)

-An actor can make Paris seem like a total jerk, or like a sympathetic nice guy who happened to get caught in somebody else's love story.
-In Baz Luhrmann's 1996 film Romeo + Juliet, Paul Rudd plays Paris as a handsome but undeniably dorky guy.
-His dance with Juliet at the Capulet ball is very awkward – he starts swing dancing a little – and Juliet keeps looking at Romeo and making "this is awkward" faces.
+An actor can make Paris seem like a total jerk, or like a sympathetic nice guy who just happened to get caught in somebody else's love story.
+In Baz Luhrmann's 1996 film Romeo + Juliet, Paul Rudd plays Paris as, well, Paul Rudd: a handsome but undeniably dorky guy.
+(Paul Rudd, call us!)
+His dance with Juliet at the Capulet ball is very awkward—he starts swing dancing a little—and Juliet keeps looking at Romeo and making "this is awkward" faces.
 (We should point out that in Shakespeare's text, Paris doesn't actually show up to the Capulet ball as expected.)
-Check out Paul Rudd ham it up as Paris in this clip of the costume ball scene.